Chemistry Graduate Program Handbook

 2. Faculty Adviser

-For those students who do not yet have a faculty research adviser, the DGS, with input from a faculty advising committee, will serve to advise these students based on their research interests and academic background of the student.
-Otherwise, the student’s faculty adviser is confirmed upon completing the Request to Appoint/Change Adviser form.
+For those students who do not yet have a faculty research adviser, the DGS, with input from a faculty advising committee, will serve to advise these students based on their research interests and academic background of the student based on the research interests and academic background of the student.
+Otherwise, the student’s Faculty Adviser is confirmed upon completing the Request to Appoint/Change Adviser form.

 3. Research Rotations and Research Adviser Selection

 Joining a research group is an important part of a graduate student’s career.
-Selection of a research adviser is a process involving mutual interaction and decision-making on the part of students and faculty.
-To facilitate this process, all incoming students who are admitted to the department through the normal recruiting process are required to participate in the research-group selection process, enroll in Chem 6901: Introduction to Research, and follow the procedure described below.
-The department chair makes official assignments of graduate students to research groups.
-Students can petition the chair under special circumstances for immediate assignment of a faculty adviser in lieu of participation in the rotations process.
+Selection of a Research Adviser is a process involving mutual interaction and decision-making on the part of students and faculty.
+To facilitate this process, all incoming students who are admitted to the department through the normal recruiting process are required to participate in the research-group selection process, enroll in Chem 6901 (Introduction to Research), and follow the procedure described below.
+The Chair of the Department makes official assignments of graduate students to research groups.
+Students can petition the Chair under special circumstances for immediate assignment of a Faculty Adviser in lieu of participation in the rotations process.

 Events and activities initiating the research-group selection process will begin in August during the new student orientation period.
 Incoming students will be able to view and discuss research with current graduate students at a departmental poster session.
-In addition, students will be required to meet with a minimum of three faculty members to discuss research interests and research projects, and to receive advice about coursework selection.
+In addition, students will be required to meet with a minimum of three faculty members or their research groups to discuss research interests, research projects, and to receive advice about coursework selection.

 Adviser selection process